guilk/SOT_track/README.md

 ## Model
 	* Beijing Nas: '/data01/SOT/models'
-	* This folder includes all the models (Pretrained from ImageNet, relseased by the author, trained from ALOV++)
+	* This folder includes all the models.